underscoreio/essential-scala/src/pages/sequencing/modelling-data.md

 def booleanAndDouble: ??? = // ...
 ~~~

 The question is what do we use as the return types?
-We could use a regular class without any type parameters, but then we would have to implement one version of the class for each combination of return types:
+We could use a regular class without any type parameters, with our usual algebraic data type patterns, but then we would have to implement one version of the class for each combination of return types:

 ~~~ scala
 case class IntAndString(intValue: Int, stringValue: String)